fpiette/Delphi-DistanceOnImage/README.md

 # Delphi-DistanceOnImage
-Simple demo showing how to load a JPG in a TImage and resizing the view so that the entire image fits is TImage?
+Simple demo showing how to load a JPG in a TImage and resizing the view so that the entire image fits is TImage.

 Show how to compute the distance between two mouse click, expressed in the coordinate space of the image.